dotkernel/dotkernel/docs/Creating-a-Module/Routing-in-DotKernel-3.md

 # Routing in DotKernel 3
 ---

-DotKernel 3 is based on [Zend Expressive](https://docs.zendframework.com/zend-expressive/)and most parts of this article should be compatible with Zend Expressive as well.
+DotKernel 3 is based on [Zend Expressive](https://docs.zendframework.com/zend-expressive/) and most parts of this article should be compatible with Zend Expressive as well.

 ## What is Routing?